HoTTEST-Seminar/HoTTEST-Seminar.github.io/README.md

 New talk files should be added to the TalkInfo folder.
 The termGenerator.py script can help with this.
 See that file for instructions.
+See also calendarGenerator.py for how to create the initial calendar entries for a term.

 <p>
 After creating/updating talk files, run <tt>./indexGenerator.py</tt>.